keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 2.md

 - one has a cart, that has supplies for another camp like tents, sticks to build racks, and tools

 #### Outskirts
-- as they get to the outskirts of the camp, they see a palisade wall about 100ft long, with about 50ft of open land along the road
+- as they get to the outskirts of the camp, they see a palisade wall about 100ft long, with about 50ft of open land leading up to the gate, with goblins standing at the top of the wall

 #### In the Camp
 Scene description.